cscorley/dissertation/chapters/2_related/1_tr.md

 In this section, we review and summarize the text retrieval process.
 The text retrieval process consists of two general steps: document extraction and retrieval.
-Then, we discuss various methods of measuring similarity.
+Then, we discuss methods of measuring similarity.
 Finally, we discuss measures for evaluating a text retrieval technique.

 ![The general text retrieval process\label{fig:TR}](figures/text-retrieval.pdf)